-Staff recommended removing this project from the CIP.
+Staff recommends removing this project from the CIP.
 Addressed in Slope Stability Program in Legislative Priorities section.
-Will only be removed by Council action.

 Project Description & Benefit: The Baycrest Subdivision neighborhood (downslope from a beehive collector installed at milepost 172 on the Sterling Highway by the Alaska Department of Transportation (ADOT)) is built on sloping terrain of unconsolidated soils containing blue clay with a high water table and incidental springs.
 Properties in this subdivision experience unusually high levels of flooding, runoff and erosion.